 If you’re a first-time buyer for microfiber cloths, it also seems like the safer route to purchase a cheaper E-Cloth microfiber with a longer-lived 300-wash guarantee.

 At the end of the day, you should base your choice on your budget and your personal preferences.

-You can check out both brands and read hundreds of additional reviews on Amazon at the links below:
+You can check out both brands and read hundreds of additional reviews at the links below:

 Thank you for reading our comparison of E-Cloth and Norwex!
 Have you tried either of these products?
 Do you feel strongly about one over the other?
 Let us know in the comments below!